joshuawprice/personal/howtopassai.com/docs/algorithms/selection-sort.md

 Loop invariant: the portion of the array considered so far is always sorted.

+Not a stable sort with basic in-place implementation.
+Can be made stable with additional $\mathcal{O}(n)$ memory space.

 ## Complexity analysis

 1. Space complexity
     - $\mathcal{O}(1)$
 2. Time complexity
     - $\mathcal{O}(n^2)$

 ## Pseudocode